dominx99/rpgjs-plugins/readme.md

 ## License

-All the rest aprat from art is licensed under [MIT](https://github.com/dominx99/rpgjs-plugins/blob/master/LICENSE)
+All the rest apart from art is licensed under [MIT](https://github.com/dominx99/rpgjs-plugins/blob/master/LICENSE)